kuanyui/moe-theme.el/README.md

 Can't bear a mode with an ugly looking? `moe-theme` doesn't support the mode you like?
 It's welcome to report wishlist or issue on github, I'll try to add related settings as soon as possible.
 Or of course, you can push request, too.

 ## Known Issues
-* When typing characters with IM (e.g. fcitx) under terminal emulator (e.g. Konsole) with `moe-light-theme`, the string embedded in Emacs may be very insignificant (But as you output the word from IM, it turns normal).
+* When using moe-light` and typing characters under terminal emulator (e.g. Konsole) with IM (e.g. fcitx), the string embedded in Emacs may be very insignificant (But as you output the word from IM, it turns normal).
 * The background colors seems to be wrong under a GUI version's Emacs.

 ## License
 `moe-theme.el` (include images) is released under GPL v3.
 Copyleft is so cute!